FusionAuth/fusionauth-quickstart-javascript-react-web/README.md

 The `complete-application` directory contains a minimal React app configured to authenticate with locally running FusionAuth.

+* If you want to use your own server to perform the OAuth token exchange, update the `serverUrl` property of your [config object](https://github.com/FusionAuth/fusionauth-quickstart-javascript-react-web/blob/main/complete-application/src/config.js).
+See [example server implementation](https://github.com/FusionAuth/fusionauth-javascript-sdk-express).

 Install dependencies and run the React app with:
 ```
 cd complete-application